Chironomus annularius

-Chironomus annularius (commonly known as bayfly or mufflehead) is a species of non-biting midge in the family Chironomidae.
+Chironomus annularius (commonly known as bayflies, muffleheads, or muckleheads) is a species of non-biting midge in the family Chironomidae.
 It is usually found in regions with bodies of fresh water but can be found in almost every environment.
 It tends to form "hotspots" around specific areas.
 The species is distinguished by the size of its chromosomes and the lack of a proboscis.

 Description

 C. annularius has three defining characteristics in terms of physical structural.
 The first is the Johnston's Organ, a sensory organ embedded in its antennae.
 This sensory organ is used to detect other individuals of the same species and possible mates.
 The range of detection is no more than a centimeter; this small range requires the species to try mating on even the slightest hint that there's a female nearby.

 Additionally, the species are characterized by a difference in size between large and small males.
 The larger males have higher longevity and can fly for more extended periods of time.
 This allows larger individuals to search for food and resources and succeed more in physical fitness.
 The smaller males are at a disadvantage physically, but they can more easily latch onto females in the air to mate.
 Thus, the reproductive fitness of smaller individuals is also high.
 Medium-sized males don't experience any of this benefit, and thus are not as populous.

 Lastly, there is a difference in wing spans and frequency of sound between males and females.
 This is due to the inverse relationship between the sound that the wing produces and wing length.
 For example, C. annularius males have shorter wingspans, which causes them to produce higher frequency sounds (434±27.8 Hz).
 On the other hand, females have longer wingspans, which causes them to produce lower frequency sounds (240±17.2 Hz).
 This allows males to differentiate between other males and possible mates.